-- Please insert the total number of shares held by you.
-If you have shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act, Chapter 289), you should insert that number of shares.
-If you have shares registered in your name in the Register of Members, you should insert that number of shares entered against your name in the Depository Register and shares registered in your name in the Register of Members, you should insert the aggregate number of shares entered against your name in the Depository Register and registered in your name in the Register of Members, you should insert the aggregate number of shares entered against your name in the Depository Register and registered in your name in the Register of Members.
-If no number is inserted, the instrument appointing a proxy or proxies shall be deemed to relate to all the shares held by you. - 2.
-A member of the Company entitled to attend and vote at a meeting of the Company is entitled to appoint one or two proxies to attend and vote in his/her stead.
-A proxy need not be a member of the Company. - 3.
-Where a member appoints two proxies, the appointments shall be invalid unless he/she specifies the proportion of his/her shareholding (expressed as a percentage of the whole) to be represented by each proxy. - 4.
-A member who is a relevant intermediary entitled to attend the meeting and vote is entitled to appoint more than two proxies to attend and vote instead of the member, but each proxy must be appointed to exercise the rights attached to a different share or shares held by such member.
-Where such member appoints more than two proxies, the appointments shall be invalid unless the member specifies the number of shares in relation to which each proxy has been appointed.
+- 1. Please insert the total number of Shares held by you.
+If you have Shares entered against your name in the Depository Register (as defined in the Securities and Futures Act, 2001 of Singapore ("SFA")), you should insert that number of Shares.
+If you have Shares registered in your name in the Register of Members, you should insert that number of Shares.
+If you have Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register and registered in your name in the Register of Members.
+If no number is inserted, the instrument appointing a proxy shall be deemed to relate to all the Shares held by you. - The instrument appointing a proxy must either be (a) submitted by mail to the Company's appointed polling agent at 456 Alexandra Road #14-01, Fragrance Empire Building, Singapore 119962; or (b) submitted by email to proxyform@trustedservices.com.sg, not later than 72 hours before the time set for the Twenty-First Annual General Meeting (the "AGM") by 3.00 p.m. on 5 April 2022.